 The American Museum of Western Art features the stunning Anschutz collection, spanning 200 years of American history, while Kirkland Museum of Fine and Decorative Art, houses more than 4,400 works from the 1840s to the present, including the works of artist Vance Kirkland, and one of the world’s largest collections of international decorative art.
 The Denver Art Museum’s Hamilton Building, designed by world famous architect Daniel Libeskind, has been called “mesmerizing,” by the New York Times.
 The space accommodates a variety of original and touring art shows.
 DAM recently underwent a $150 million renovation that includes a new welcome center, updates to both the Hamilton Building and Gio Ponti-designed Martin Building and more.

 Denver’s artsy side can also be discovered via the myriad works of public art – from murals to sculptures and more throughout seven different art districts.

 3. Denver is near the mountains, not in them.

-Denver is located on high rolling plains, 12 miles east of the "foothills," a series of gentle mountains that climb to 11,000 feet.
-Just beyond is the "Front Range of the Rocky Mountains," a series of formidable snowcapped peaks that rise to 14,000 feet.
+Denver is located on high rolling plains, 12 miles east of the “foothills,” a series of gentle mountains that climb to 11,000 feet.
+Just beyond is the “Front Range of the Rocky Mountains,” a series of formidable snowcapped peaks that rise over 14,000 feet.
 Denver might not be in the mountains, but the mountains still dominate the city.
 The picturesque mountain panorama from Denver is 140 miles long.
-There are 200 visible named peaks including 32 that soar to 13,000 feet and above.
-State law prohibits building any structure that would block the view from the Colorado State Capitol.
+From the Colorado State Capitol in downtown Denver, there are 200 visible named peaks including 32 that soar to 13,000 feet and above.
+State law prohibits building any structure that would block the view from the building.
 Penetrating the mountains west of Denver required building the highest auto tunnel in the world (Eisenhower Tunnel) and the sixth longest railroad tunnel in the country (Moffat Tunnel).